tomrcc/docsycannon-docs/content/en/docs/analytics-user-feedback-and-seo/_index.md

 ## User Feedback

-By default Docsy puts a “was this page helpful?” feedback widget at the bottom of every documentation page,
+By default DocsyCannon puts a “was this page helpful?” feedback widget at the bottom of every documentation page.
+If you would like to disable it, you can in the User Interface section of the Data collection.

 ### How is this data useful?